Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

-But Type X is a different *beast*, that looks simple at first, but its implementation gets complicated.
-In *theory* we hook our own `CreateDirectory` and `CreateFile` system functions (both *ANSI* and *wide character* variants) and call it a day, but when we start to deal with subdirectories *this shit gets annoying*.
+But Type X is a *different beast*, that looks simple at first, but its implementation gets complicated.
+In theory we hook our own `CreateDirectory` and `CreateFile` system functions (both ANSI and wide character variants) and call it a day, but when we start to deal with subdirectories it gets very annoying.
 With the current implementation, I’ve got all games saving in the save directory, but some like **The King Of Fighters '98**, **Gouketsuji Ichizoku Senzo Kuyou** and **Trouble Witches** won’t read the data back.
-While it might be fixable, perhaps with a different algorithm, it wasn’t worth the hassle, considering that other loaders probably have *game-specific* patches (certainly TeknoParrot), while I aim for a more *dynamic* approach.
+While it might be fixable, perhaps with a different algorithm, it wasn’t worth the hassle, considering that other loaders probably have *game-specific* patches (certainly TeknoParrot), while I aim for a more dynamic approach.

 <br>